 We collaborate with partners to advance sustainable environmental practices throughout our supply chain.

-It’s also important to understand and minimize the environmental impacts of our supply chain.
-We require that our suppliers meet applicable and locally mandated environmental laws and regulations, and we look beyond compliance with the goal of understanding—and helping our suppliers to minimize—their environmental impact.
+It’s important to understand and minimize the environmental impacts of our supply chain.
+Facebook requires its suppliers to meet applicable and locally mandated environmental laws and regulations, and we look beyond compliance with the goal of understanding—and helping our suppliers to minimize—their environmental impact.

 We engage with our suppliers to understand their environmental strengths and challenges.
 One example is through our supplier self-assessment process.
 Data collected in this questionnaire helps us better understand our suppliers’ environmental performance.
 Additionally, it provides key insights on where to engage more deeply, to build supplier environmental competency and forge the unique partnerships needed to resolve issues while encouraging greater supplier ownership.

 Our products are part of a complex value chain.
 We collaborate and share ideas with the broader community to develop solutions that can benefit the industry.
-We are a member of the Responsible Business Alliance and of the Responsible Minerals Initiative, multi-stakeholder and industry-wide initiatives, and we continue to look for ways to facilitate and maintain responsible value chains worldwide.
+We are a member of the Responsible Business Alliance, Responsible Minerals Initiative, and Responsible Labor Initiative, multi-stakeholder and industry-wide initiatives, and we continue to look for ways to facilitate and maintain responsible value chains worldwide.